AlextheYounga/vultron-js/README.md

 See some of the example migrations for how to build them out.

 ### Schema
-I don't know about you, but I hate building out forms, going back and forth to find which fields go where.
-I hate that.
-I do everything programmatically.
-So by default a schema file is generated in src/database/schema.json as soon as Electron is built.
-You can use this schema in the frontend if you'd like by calling ```this.$schema.``` I have even included a DynamicTable file to give an example of what I mean.
+I hate building out forms line by line; I do everything programmatically.
+So by default a schema file is generated in ```database/schema.json``` as soon as Electron is built.
+You can use this schema in the frontend if you'd like by calling ```this.$schema.``` I have even included a DynamicTable file that uses this schema file to programmatically build out forms.
+If your app is going to extensively connect to the internet, you may want to consider removing this from the frontend to prevent the vulnerability of your database structure being exposed.
+For isolated desktop apps, this poses no real harm.

 ## Views